Krabby-no-patty/WRO-Future-Engineers-2026/README.md

 ## Sensor Placement Strategy◎

-- Configuration: We use three sensors labeled F (Front), B (Left), and D (Right).
+- Configuration: We use three sensors labeled C (Front), A (Left), and E (Right).
 - Placement Rationale: Side sensors are placed at the widest point of the chassis to get the most accurate "distance-to-wall" readings.
 The front sensor is mounted low to ensure it detects obstacles before the bumper makes contact.
 - Failure-Point Mitigation: We identified that ultrasonic sensors can sometimes provide "ghost readings".
-Our code is being tuned to cross-reference the B and D sensors; if one gives an impossible value, the robot relies on the other to maintain its lane.
+Our code is being tuned to cross-reference the A and E sensors; if one gives an impossible value, the robot relies on the other to maintain its lane.
 - Wiring and Port Management
 - Organization: All ribbon cables are routed through the internal Technic frame.
 - Risk Identification: We learned that loose cables can snag on the steering rack.
 We used secure clips to ensure that the mechanical movement of the steering does not interfere with the electronic signals.